 After a brief stint as an owner and executive with the Washington Wizards in 2000-01, Jordan returned to the court as a player for the team for the 2001-02 and 2002-03 seasons before retiring.

 A 1981 graduate of the University of Maryland, Polk earned his law degree at the National Law Center at George Washington University in 1988 and served on the Center’s Law Review.

-A talented sports executive with experience as a player, coach, agent, sports marketer and basketball operations administrator, Fred Whitfield was named President & Chief Operating Officer of Hornets Sports & Entertainment in July 2006.
-In this role, Whitfield oversees all business operations for the Charlotte Hornets and Time Warner Cable Arena.
+A talented sports executive with experience as a player, coach, agent, sports marketer and basketball operations administrator, Fred Whitfield joined Hornets Sports & Entertainment (formerly Bobcats Sports & Entertainment) as President & Chief Operating Officer in July 2006.
+In this role, Whitfield oversees all business operations for the Charlotte Hornets and Spectrum Center, including the team’s name change from Charlotte Bobcats in the summer of 2014 and the arena’s rebranding in the summer of 2016 following naming rights partner Time Warner Cable’s merger with Charter Communications.

 A native of Greensboro, North Carolina, Whitfield brings a portfolio that includes the Jordan Brand, a division of Nike, Inc.; the Washington Wizards; Nike Basketball; Falk Associates Management Enterprises (F.A.M.E.); and a private law practice.

 Whitfield served as Director of Player Development for Nike Basketball prior to joining the Wizards.
-At Nike Basketball, he was responsible for scouting new potential endorsers, negotiating endorsement contracts and overseeing business relationships for more than 150 NBA players.
+At Nike Basketball, he was responsible for scouting new potential endorsers, negotiating endorsement contracts and overseeing business and marketing strategies for more than 150 NBA players.
 His career in sports began as a player agent representing professional athletes with F.A.M.E. as Director of the Carolinas Region, based in Greensboro.
 Before joining F.A.M.E., Whitfield established and managed a successful law practice in Greensboro.

 Whitfield and his wife Mary reside in Charlotte.